alphagov/notifications-api/README.md

 Creating the environment.sh file.
 Replace [unique-to-environment] with your something unique to the environment.
 Your AWS credentials should be set up for notify-tools (the development/CI AWS account).

-Create a local environment.sh file containing the following:
+Create a local environment.sh file containing the following, updating the AWS key entries with your own values:

 ```
 echo "